 - Tbilisi’s Art Nouveau architecture (optional walking tour)

-- Dinner at Azarpesha Restaurant incl. recital by ‘Ensemble Tbilisi’ (by special arrangement)
+- Dinner at Azarpesha Restaurant incl. recital by ‘Ensemble Didgori’ (by special arrangement)

 Georgia’s capital Tbilisi (pop.
 1.6 million) was founded in the 6th century by the monarch of what was then the medieval kingdom of Iberia.
 We shall spend the morning walking through the historic core of the city that has been Georgia’s capital for the greater part of 1500 years.
 During our walk we visit a number of important churches, including the 13th-century Metekhi Church, the 6th-century Anchiskhati Basilica of St Mary and Sioni Cathedral of the Dormition housing the Cross of St Nina.
 We also view (exterior only) 19th-century caravanserais, the blue-tiled Orbeliani Baths and the Old Town’s mosque and synagogue.